rabbids-incubator/infra-automation-best-practices/docs/index.md

 ## Design principles

 * **KISS** (Keep It Simple): take the time to use the easiest solution possible (vs. KICKME = Keep It Complicated Keep Me Employed)

 * **Sharing**: documentation (no knowledge should be in people's head only), presentations, break silos

 * **Resiliency**: build highly available systems, any task can be performed by more than one person (fight the "Heroe" mode)

 * **State of the Art**: use the latest best practices and technologies

 ## Source code principles

 * **DRY** (code): Don't Repeat Yourself

 * **Open source / InnerSource** (model): shared components, everyone can contribute, high quality, ready to use, reusability

 * **Craftmanship**: value quality and seek expertise

 ## Idempotence

-Idempotence is the property of operations that can be applied multiple times without changing the results.
+> Idempotence is the property of certain operations whereby they can be applied multiple times without changing the result beyond the initial application

-All IaC source code MUST BE **idempotent**!

 ```txt
 - Initial system state 1